operasoftware/devopera/articles/_posts/2008-07-08-html-basics.md

 In the article [The history of the internet and the web][1] you learned a little about how the modern Web came about.
 When Tim Berners-Lee invented the World Wide Web, he created both the first web server and web browser and [the first version of HTML][2].

-[1]: http://dev.opera.com/articles/view/2-the-history-of-the-internet-and-the-w/ (the history of the web)
+[1]: http://dev.opera.com/articles/view/2-the-history-of-the-internet-and-the-w/ (The history of the web)
 [2]: http://www.w3.org/History/19921103-hypertext/hypertext/WWW/MarkUp/MarkUp.html (The first ever version of HTML)

 Whilst HTML has changed considerably since the first days, a lot of the content of modern-day HTML is embodied in that first documentation and more than half of the “tags” described in the original “HTML tags” document still exist.